CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The average premium range for business owners policy insurance in Delaware is $48 to $240 per month, while the product data also shows a broader average of about $42 to $292 per month depending on limits and endorsements.
+The average premium range for business owners policy insurance in Delaware is $48 to $240 per month, while pricing can vary depending on limits and endorsements.
 State-specific pricing sits above the national average, consistent with Delaware’s premium index of 115 and the fact that local insurers weigh coastal weather, property exposure, and business type heavily.
 A BOP for a small retail shop in Newark may price differently than one for a professional office in Dover or a hospitality business near the beach, because the carrier will look at location, claims history, coverage limits, deductibles, and policy endorsements.
 Delaware’s climate profile adds pressure to pricing because hurricane and flooding risk are both high, and the state has had major disaster declarations in recent years, including a 2024 nor’easter and 2023 flash flooding.
 Property crime rates also matter for commercial property and general liability underwriting, especially for businesses that store inventory onsite.
 The good news is that Delaware has 1,600 active insurance companies competing for business, which can create meaningful quote variation.
 If you want a more precise business owners policy quote in Delaware, the carrier will usually need your building details, contents value, revenue, industry, and whether you want add-ons like equipment breakdown coverage or business income coverage.

 Industries & Insurance Needs in Newark